MRI SPINAL CORD COMPRESSION. MRI LEPTOMENINGEAL DISEASE ENHANCEMENT

 The usual routine would be to do a Sagittal T1 and T2 of the region of concern and

-• If there is cord compression say from a pathological fracture or visible epidural tumour, the patient would get contrast.
+- If there is cord compression say from a pathological fracture or visible epidural tumor, the patient would get contrast.

 If you see a cause for the patient’s symptoms such as a pathological fracture compressing the cord the most important thing to then do is a screening T2 scan of the entire spine, as there may be multiple sites of compression that also require treatment.